 I am a plant biologist from the National Autonomous University of Mexico (UNAM), specially interested in the ecological, geographical and historical factors that influence species and gene diversities at different spatial scales.
 My main interest is the study of the climatic history of cloud forest species in the northern Neotropics, focusing on the demographic history and phylogeography of cloud forests, particularly plants.
 I’ve also been particularly interested in studying the macroevolutionary and biogeographic dynamics of vascular plants on a global scale.

 Gabriel’s doctorate focuses on documenting altitudinal patterns of allelic turn over and their association with morphological and anatomical variation among species of tree ferns.
 So far, Gabriel has documented interesting patterns of morphological, anatomical and genetic variation in five species of tree ferns along a transect covering more than 1,200 meters in altitude.

-‘Phenological and morphological variation in tree ferns (Cyatheaceae) along environmental gradients’.
+Title: Phenological and morphological variation of tree ferns (Cyatheaceae) along an altitudinal gradient

-Title: Morphological, ecological and genetic variation in the widespread Cyathea bicrenata (Cyatheaceae) in Mexico’
+Title: Morphological, ecological and genetic variation in the widespread Cyathea bicrenata (Cyatheaceae) in Mexico

-Josué’s thesis focused on understanding why the molecular clock ‘ticks’ at different rates across lineages, using tree ferns as a model system.
+Josué’s thesis (now published) focused on understanding why the molecular clock ‘ticks’ at different rates across lineages, using tree ferns as a model system.
 In short, Josué found that the rates of molecular evolution in tree ferns are associated with ecological and morphological traits.